wayn-r/lovelace-lcars-card/flattened_codebase.md

     const primaryElement = this.elementsMap?.get(primaryElementId);
     if (!primaryElement) return;

-    // These are the elements directly depending on the primary animated element const directDependentsOfPrimary = this._findDependentElements(primaryElementId);
+    const directDependentsOfPrimary = this.findDependentElements(primaryElementId);

     for (const dependency of directDependentsOfPrimary) {
       const dependentElement = this.elementsMap?.get(dependency.dependentElementId);
       if (!dependentElement) continue;

-      const displacementFromPrimaryEffects = this._calculateAnchorDisplacement(
+      const displacementFromPrimaryEffects = this.calculateAnchorDisplacement(
         primaryElement,
         dependency.targetAnchorPoint,
         primaryTransformEffects